China warns against 'new Cold War' at ASEAN summit | Law-Order

 Speaking at an annual summit involving members of the Association of Southeast Asian Nations (ASEAN) and China, Japan and South Korea, Li said countries needed to "appropriately handle differences and disputes".
 "At present, it is very important to oppose taking sides, bloc confrontation and a new Cold War," Li told the meeting.

-ASEAN, which has warned of the danger of getting dragged into major powers' disputes, is also holding wider talks with Li, U.S. Vice President Kamala Harris, and leaders of various partner countries including Japan, South Korea, Australia, and India.
-Neither U.S. President Joe Biden nor his Chinese counterpart, Xi Jinping, is attending the summit.
+ASEAN, which has warned of the danger of getting dragged into major powers' disputes, is also holding wider talks with Li, U.S. Vice President Kamala Harris and leaders of partner countries including Japan, South Korea, Australia and India.
+Neither U.S. President Joe Biden nor his Chinese counterpart, Xi Jinping, is attending.

 Several ASEAN members rejected the map.
-Referring to the South China Sea, the president of the Philippines, Ferdinand Marcos, said his country did not seek conflict but had a duty to "meet any challenge to our sovereignty".
+Referring to the South China Sea, Philippine President Ferdinand Marcos said his country did not seek conflict but had a duty to "meet any challenge to our sovereignty".

 "The Philippines firmly rejects misleading narratives that frame the disputes in the South China Sea solely through the lens of strategic competition between two powerful countries," Marcos said.
 "This not only denies us our independence and our agency, but it also disregards our own legitimate interests."